waynecharr/E_commerce_Back_End/README.md

 # Description

-This is an employee database that uses inquirer and SQL to track employees role, salary, manager, and department.
+This is an E-Commerce database of different products.
+This particular git uses Sequelize to maintain a database.

 # Table of Contents